alexanderchainsaw/pygameHungryPython/README.md

 ## Project Structure
-The project is organized into several files and directories:

 - `hungry_python.py`: The main file of the project.
-It inherits from the Settings class at `settings.py`, uses initialized assets from the Assets class at `assets.py`.
-Its main objective is to handle the main game loop.
+It inherits from the Settings class at `settings.py`, uses initialized assets from the Assets class at `assets.py` and it's main objective is to handle the main game loop.
 - `settings.py`: This file contains the `Settings` class, which stores constant variables such as the screen resolution, square size, snake speed.
 It also initializes the Pygame environment and manages the clock, screen, and fonts used in the game.
 The screen resolution is collected using `ctype` library, which is then matched to the predefined dictionary to set square size of one movement block.
 If collected screen resolution has not matched, it will set default values of width, height, square size of - 1000, 720, 40.
 The file also contains the `SliceableDeque` class which will be used to generate snake body and make it sliceable (which will be needed for painting the snake in 2 colors)
 Also contains